-I am currently working in Omàmìwinnìnì territory, in the valley of the Kiji Sibi (the Ottawa River), in particular in Lanark County and areas where there has not to date been formal recognition of Omàmìwinnìnì communities by the federal government.
-I am working together with communities to articulate the ways in which oral ways of knowing have been sustained, and have contributed to community governance, through generations.
-Together we are exploring aging and the life course as it relates to intergenerational roles within communities, and the ways in which memory and aging interrelate in the context of oral histories held by communities, and sustained by land and place.
+I have previously worked in Omàmìwinnìnì territory, in the valley of the Kiji Sibi (the Ottawa River), in particular in Lanark County and areas where there has not to date been formal recognition of Omàmìwinnìnì communities by the federal government.
+I worked together with communities to articulate the ways in which oral ways of knowing have been sustained, and have contributed to community governance, through generations.
+We explored aging and the life course as it relates to intergenerational roles within communities, and the ways in which memory and aging interrelate in the context of oral histories held by communities, and sustained by land and place.
 Much of this work remains in the hands of communities.

-Much of my previous work has taken place in Prince George, a community that means a great deal to me.
-Recently, I have had conversations with older people in Prince George about the age-friendliness of the city, and analyzed the age-friendly action plans currently in place in Prince George to determine whether these are inclusive of Indigenous and other perspectives.
+Other work has taken place in Prince George, in northern British Columbia.
+I have had conversations with older people in Prince George about the age-friendliness of the city, and analyzed the age-friendly action plans currently in place in Prince George to determine whether these are inclusive of Indigenous and other perspectives.
 Although the age-friendly action plans make an effort to be inclusive of Indigenous older peoples’ needs, they need to go farther in accommodating multiple perspectives on aging and the city.

 Previously, I have also worked with Indigenous-led health organizations to understand links between mental health and colonialism, as well as barriers that Indigenous clients of health care organizations experience in an urban setting, and the roles of these organizations in opening health care spaces to Indigenous community members in the city.